 Mission, Vision, and Values

-Excellence and leadership in medical laboratory regulation.
+Excellence and leadership in the regulation of medical laboratory technologists.

-- Leadership: The College will provide expertise and continually seek improvement in professional regulation and practice.
+- Leadership: The College will provide expertise and continually seek improvement in professional regulation and practice..

 - Integrity: The College will conduct itself in a professional, fair, honest, and transparent manner to our members and the public.